SkylineCommunications/dataminer-docs/connector-help/connector_help/General Dynamics Model 1xx.md

 > > }
 >
 > }
+>

-When in doubt to make modifications to the code, please contact squad.deploy-sphinx@skyline.beNote that the parameters **Unsupported Fault Messages** and **Unsupported Status Messages** will show N/A when the Detailed Display Mode is selected.
+When in doubt to make modifications to the code, please contact squad.deploy-sphinx@skyline.be

+Note that the parameters **Unsupported Fault Messages** and **Unsupported Status Messages** will show N/A when the Detailed Display Mode is selected.
 Since these messages are unsupported and thus not listed in the protocol, we cannot distinguish if an unsupported detailed message is a status message or a fault.

 ### Point Mode - Intelsat